-Article I. Statutory Authorization, Findings of Fact, Purpose, and Objectives.
+Sec.
+46-211.
+Statutory Authorization, Findings of Fact, Purpose, and Objectives.

-Section A. Statutory Authorization.

-The Indiana Legislature has in IC 36-7-4 granted the power to local government units to control land use within their jurisdictions.
-Therefore, the City Council of the City of Knox does hereby adopt the following floodplain management regulations.
+(a).
+Statutory Authorization.
+The Indiana Legislature has in IC-36-7-4 granted the power to local government units to control land use within their jurisdictions.
+Therefore, the Common Council of Michigan City does hereby adopt the following floodplain management regulations.

-Section B. Findings of Fact.
+(b).
+Findings of Fact.

-(1) The flood hazard areas of the City of Knox are subject to periodic inundation which results in loss of life and property, health and safety hazards, disruption of commerce and governmental

-- services, extraordinary public expenditures for flood protection and relief, and impairment of the tax base, all of which adversely affect the public health, safety, and general welfare. - (2) These flood losses are caused by the cumulative effect of obstructions in floodplains causing increases in flood heights and velocities, and by the occupancy in flood hazard areas by uses vulnerable to floods or hazardous to other lands which are inadequately elevated, inadequately flood-proofed, or otherwise unprotected from flood damages.

-Section C. Statement of Purpose.

-It is the purpose of this ordinance to promote the public health, safety, and general welfare and to minimize public and private losses due to flood conditions in specific areas by provisions designed to:
+- (1) The flood hazard areas of Michigan City are subject to periodic inundation which results in loss of life and property, health and safety hazards, disruption of commerce and governmental services, extraordinary public expenditures for flood protection and relief, and impairment of the tax base, all of which adversely affect the public health, safety, and general welfare. - (2) These flood losses are caused by the cumulative effect of obstructions in floodplains causing increases in flood heights and velocities, and by the occupancy in flood hazard areas by uses vulnerable to floods or hazardous to other lands which are inadequately elevated, inadequately flood-proofed, or otherwise unprotected from flood damages. - (c).
+Statement of Purpose.
+It is the purpose of this Article to promote the public health, safety, and general welfare and to minimize public and private losses due to flood conditions in specific areas by provisions designed to:

-- (1) Restrict or prohibit uses which are dangerous to health, safety, and property due to water or erosion hazards, which result in damaging increases in erosion or in flood heights or velocities. - (2) Require that uses vulnerable to floods, including facilities which serve such uses, be protected against flood damage at the time of initial construction. - (3) Control the alteration of natural floodplains, stream channels, and natural protective barriers which are involved in the accommodation of flood waters. - (4) Control filling, grading, dredging, and other development which may increase erosion or flood damage. - (5) Prevent or regulate the construction of flood barriers which will unnaturally divert floodwaters or which may increase flood hazards to other lands. - (6) Make federally subsidized flood insurance available for structures and their contents in the City by fulfilling the requirements of the National Flood Insurance Program.
+- (1) Restrict or prohibit uses which are dangerous to health, safety, and property due to water or erosion hazards, which result in damaging increases in erosion or in flood heights or velocities. - (2) Require that uses vulnerable to floods, including facilities which serve such uses, be protected against flood damage at the time of initial construction. - (3) Control the alteration of natural floodplains, stream channels, and natural protective barriers which are involved in the accommodation of flood waters. - (4) Control filling, grading, dredging, and other development which may increase erosion or flood damage. - (5) Prevent or regulate the construction of flood barriers which will unnaturally divert floodwaters or which may increase flood hazards to other lands. - (6) Make federal flood insurance available for structures and their contents in the Michigan City by fulfilling the requirements of the National Flood Insurance Program. - (d).
+Objectives.
+The objectives of this Article are: - (1) To protect human life and health. - (2) To minimize expenditure of public money for costly flood control projects. - (3) To minimize the need for rescue and relief efforts associated with flooding and generally undertaken at the expense of the general public. - (4) To minimize prolonged business interruptions. - (5) To minimize damage to public facilities and utilities such as water and gas mains, electric, telephone, and sewer lines, streets, and bridges located in floodplains. - (6) To help maintain a stable tax base by providing for the sound use and development of flood prone areas in such a manner as to minimize flood blight areas.

-Section D. Objectives.

-The objectives of this ordinance are:

-- (1) To protect human life and health. - (2) To minimize expenditure of public money for costly flood control projects. - (3) To minimize the need for rescue and relief efforts associated with flooding and generally undertaken at the expense of the general public. - (4) To minimize prolonged business interruptions. - (5) To minimize damage to public facilities and utilities such as water and gas mains, electric, telephone, and sewer lines, streets, and bridges located in floodplains. - (6) To help maintain a stable tax base by providing for the sound use and development of flood prone areas in such a manner as to minimize flood blight areas.

-Article 2.
+Sec.
+46-212.
 Definitions.

-Unless specifically defined below, words or phrases used in this ordinance shall be interpreted so as to give them the meaning they have in common usage and to give this ordinance its most reasonable application.
+Unless specifically defined below, words or phrases used in this Article shall be interpreted so as to give them the meaning they have in common usage and to give this Article its most reasonable application.

 A zone means portions of the SFHA in which the principal source of flooding is runoff from rainfall, snowmelt, or a combination of both.
 In A zones, floodwaters may move slowly or rapidly, but waves are usually not a significant threat to buildings.
-These areas are labeled as Zone A, Zone AE, Zones Al- A30, Zone AO, Zone AH, Zone AR and Zone A99 on a FIRM.
+These areas are labeled as Zone A, Zone AE, Zones A1-A30, Zone AO, Zone AH, Zone AR and Zone A99 on a FIRM.
 The definitions are presented below: